The Man-Eating Tree

-The Man-Eating Tree is a Finnish atmospheric gothic metal band.
-The band formed in 2009 in the city of Oulu.
+The Man-Eating Tree is a Finnish atmospheric gothic metal band formed in Oulu in 2009.
+It features musicians who have appeared in bands such as Poisonblack, Entwine, Ghost Brigade, Mors Subita.

 History

 Vine (2009–2010)

-The band started in 2009 when Vesa and Miika planned to make a new band after the break of Sentenced.
-They were looking for a new and different vocalist but Miika's life came to a sudden end in February 2009.
-One surprise and turn took place only days after Miika's funeral.
-Vesa Ranta found the vocalist of the band – Tuomas Tuominen.
+The band started in 2009 when Vesa Ranta formed the band.
 The final line-up was ready: Tuomas Tuominen, Janne Markus, Antti Karhu, Mikko Uusimaa, Heidi Määttä.
 First demo recordings were made in the spring and summer of 2009.
 In 2010, the first album Vine was made a reality.
 Producer was Hiili Hiilesmaa.
 The band kicked off with a No. 3 on the Finnish charts for their first single "Out of the Wind".
 After releasing their debut album Vine (2010) outside of Finland, Century Media Records signed The Man-Eating Tree worldwide.
 They made an extensive Finnish tour supporting bands such as Bullet for My Valentine, Katatonia, KYPCK and after that joined Tarot for a big Europe tour.

 Harvest (2010–2011)

 The band returned soon to studio to record their second album "Harvest" again with Hiili Hiilesmaa as a producer.
 This time the crew is strengthened by Antti Karhu.
-Now the band is on a tour with Amorphis and Leprous.
-Now they are going to be on a tour with Swallow the Sun in Finland.
+Now the band toured Amorphis and Leprous.